BOOKS TO READ BEFORE VISITING SAUDI ARABIA

 Preparing for a visit to a foreign country can be overwhelming.
 Travel blogs and guide books are always useful sources of information, but fiction and non-fiction is as helpful in understanding the destination's history and culture, and will set a tone for the trip.

-If you are are about to embark on a journey to Saudi Arabia, the following fiction and non-fiction books will help you learn about the kingdom's rich history and culture.
-Scroll down and we have even included some movies to watch.
+If you are are about to embark on a journey to Saudi Arabia, the following fiction and non-fiction books, including books written by Saudi authors, will help you learn about the kingdom's rich history and culture.
+We have also included some Saudi movies to watch.